mattyowl/RSSMOSPipeline/tests/README.rst

            `tests <https://github.com/mattyowl/RSSMOSPipeline/tree/master/tests>`_
            directory of the **RSSMOSPipeline** source distribution.

-To run a set of tests that should take about X minutes:
+To run the full set of tests (may take a while):

 .. code-block::